11.2. Administration of DNS data with BIND#

 addresses can be requested.
 The zone transfer can be deactivated when using the

-OpenLDAP backend by setting the Univention Configuration Registry Variable dns/allow/transfer
+OpenLDAP backend by setting the Univention Configuration Registry Variable dns/allow/transfer to

 11.2.2.
 Administration of DNS data via Univention Management Console module#